Zheaoli/pycon-china-2023-chengdu/slides.md

 css: unocss
 ---

-# Python 中可观测技术浅析
+# Why I think the Python 3.12 is the legend version in Python History

-我这次来只讲三件事：可观测，可观测，还是 TM 的可观测！
+Yes, It's the Legend!

 <!--
 The last comment block of each slide will be treated as slide notes.
 It will be visible and editable in Presenter Mode along with the slide.
 [Read more in the docs](https://sli.dev/guide/syntax.html#notes)